 Mid-range Accommodations in Civic District

-If you’re dying to stay in the Civic Center but can’t afford to pay an arm and a leg, then lyf Funan is a great option.
+If you’re dying to stay in the Civic Center but can’t afford to pay an arm and a leg, then lyf Funan is a great place to stay in Singapore.

 Located in the Funan Shopping Mall and not far from Clarke Quay, with loads of museums, and the City Hall MRT, the hotel has got a youthful and modern vibe.